-Cheryl Bear, from Nadleh Whut’en First Nation, is well known as an important and respected voice on behalf of Canada’s Indigenous peoples, an inspiring speaker and teacher who has traveled to over 600 Indigenous communities in Canada and the United States sharing her songs and stories.
-She also visits non-Native communities (schools, government, churches, and businesses) holding workshops to raise awareness and understanding of Indigenous issues.
-But more than anything else, Cheryl’s heart is best known in the quietness of time spent with her people.
+Cheryl Bear, from Nadleh Whut’en First Nation, is well known as an important and respected voice on behalf of Canada’s Indigenous peoples, a speaker and teacher who has traveled to over 600 Indigenous communities in Canada and the United States sharing her songs and stories.
+She also visits non-Native communities (schools, government, churches and businesses) holding workshops to raise awareness and understanding of Indigenous issues.

+Cheryl is a founding board member of NAIITS, an Indigenous learning community.
+She is also an Associate Professor at Regent College in Vancouver, BC.
 Cheryl has an earned Doctorate from The King’s University in Los Angeles, and Master of Divinity degree from Regent College.
-Her doctoral work presents an approach to First Nations ministry from the foundations of indigenous worldview and values.
-She believes that leaders who are more fully informed about Native beliefs, values and practices will see a dramatic increase in their effectiveness in ministering to indigenous people in North America as well as the practical missiological and theological principles explored can be implemented in any cross-cultural ministry context.
+Her doctoral work presents an approach to First Nations ministry from the foundations of Indigenous worldview and values.
+She believes that leaders who are more fully informed about Indigenous worldview, culture and values will see a dramatic increase in their effectiveness in ministering to Indigenous people in North America as well as the practical missiological and theological principles explored can be implemented in any cross-cultural ministry context.

-Cheryl was first elected as a band councillor for her community of Nadleh Whut’en First Nation in April 2014, and was re-elected in April 2016.
+Cheryl served two terms (4 years) as a band councillor for her community of Nadleh Whut’en First Nation from April 2014 to April 2018.

 She is currently serving as a Strategic Associate as the Indigenous Relations Specialist with Canadian Baptist Ministries.